plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Fighter/Fighter Class.md

 Whenever you gain a Fighter Level, you can replace one of the Exploits you learnt from this class with another Exploit from the *Fighter Exploit List*.

-To perform an Exploit, you expend a number of Stamina Points equal to the Exploit's level.
-For Exploits that modify an *Attack*, or *Ability Check*: you can only use one Exploit per *Attack*, or *Ability Check*.

 ### Exploit Ability
 *Attribute (Fighter, Exploits)*

-If one of your Exploits requires you to make an *Exploit Attack*, or a creature to make a *Check*, your "Exploit Attack Modifier", and "Exploit DC" are calculated as follows:
+If one of your "Exploits" requires you to make an *Exploit Attack*, or a creature to make a *Check*, your "Exploit Attack Modifier", and "Exploit DC" are calculated as follows:

 **Exploit Attack Modifier** = `your Proficiency Bonus + your Strength or Dexterity modifier (your choice)`
 **Exploit DC** = `8 + your Proficiency Bonus + your Strength or Dexterity modifier (your choice)`